 Every year tends to be accompanied by an almost incredible influx of new inventions and possibilities, especially in the ever-changing world of technology.

-With 2016 coming to a close, we wanted to take a look at one of the staple markets of entrepreneurs across the globe: the membership site.
+With the last year coming to a close, we wanted to take a look at one of the staple markets of entrepreneurs across the globe: the membership site.

 After all, it’s not just another website plugin: a membership site is truly one of the foundational tools of any online business owner… no matter what niche you’re in.

-So let’s see what membership site trends have been prominent in 2016, and especially which we’ll want to focus on for 2017.
+So let’s see what membership site trends have been prominent, and especially which we’ll want to focus on next year.

 Membership Site Trends Pick Up In Every Industry